 So, you have ideas about the text, have carefully examined the essay question, and written a plan.
 Now it is time to paint the house.
 Have a look at this article about how to make your essay writing more interesting.
-Also, you can benefit from reading some literary analysis essay examples to explore samples of how other writers have fleshed out their plan into a compelling and well-articulated argument.
+Also, you can benefit from reading some good literary analysis essay examples to explore samples of how top writers have fleshed out their plan into a compelling and well-articulated argument.

 There are a number of important points to remember while you get busy tapping at keys on your computer:

 - Keep your message succinct.

 - Employ a rational progression of logic by which you build on your ideas in an effective way.